Kiran0R0Patil/exploratory-data-analysis-1/README.md

 # Marketing Campaign Analysis

 ### Problem Statement
+Aditya Marketing is facing low response rates to their marketing campaigns.
+The objective of this project is to conduct thorough Exploratory Data Analysis, extracting insights through univariate and bivariate analysis.
+And Recommended strategic customer targeting tactics.

 To predict customer response to an offer for a specific product or service, enabling targeted marketing strategies and optimizing campaign effectiveness.

 ## Content